Reviewed by: Erica An, APD, BNutr&Diet

 Priority, happy feet!

-Choosing the right shoe for your running is extremely important and can result in under performing or injuries if poorly picked.
+When you start running, choosing the right shoe is extremely important and can result in underperforming or injuries if poorly picked.
 Find a good pair of trainers to support your runs and make sure to replace them in a sensible time frame after clocking up mileage!

 Next up, your clothes.
-Fashion is not a big deal, but the fabric that you wear can offer breathable airy runs vs nasty sticky ones!
+Fashion isn’t a big deal, but the fabric you wear can offer breathable airy runs vs. nasty sticky ones!
 Nylon is a popular breathable fabric, but depending on your budget, there are heaps of specific garments to choose from.

 For the ladies, invest in a good quality sports bra to keep the girls in place for comfort.

 Also Read: Be Inspired By Our May Round Winners